Naitreey/notes-and-knowledge/cs/testing/webdriver.rst

 overview
 ========
+- WebDriver is a tool designed for writing automated tests of websites.
+  It aims to mimic the behaviour of a real user.

-- WebDriver protocol is a W3C standard.
+- The WebDriver protocol is a W3C standard.

+- WebDriver controls the browser itself.
+This means that it can take advantage of any facilities offered by the native platform.

 architecture
 ============